Cannabis in Cuba

-Cannabis in Cuba is illegal.
+Cannabis is illegal in Cuba.
 Small amounts of possession are punishable by six months to two years in prison.
 "Cultivation, production, and transit" of large amounts of any illegal drug, including cannabis, results, in a sentence of four to twenty years.
-International trafficking of the same carries a sentence of, 15 to 30 years in prison or, in more severe cases, death.
+International trafficking of the same carries a sentence of 15 to 30 years in prison or, in more severe cases, death.

 History

 Cannabis was introduced to Cuba as a textile crop in 1793, but planters on the island found sugarcane to be a more lucrative crop.

-In 1949, prior to the Cuban Revolution, a journal noted that most of the cannabis found in Cuba was imported from Mexico, but it was increasingly grown on the island, and was receiving attention in medical, juridical, and police publications.
+In 1949, prior to the Cuban Revolution, a journal noted that most of the cannabis found in Cuba was imported from Mexico, but it was increasingly grown on the island, and was receiving attention in medical, judicial, and police publications.

 Laws in Cuba for carrying drugs

-You can not use marijuana for medical or recreational use in Cuba.
+Medical or recreational use of marijuana is banned in Cuba.

-If you feel like carrying cannabis on your Cuba trip, you must have a complete idea of their laws.
 Cannabis laws in Cuba are extremely strict, even for tourists.
-Cultivation or transit will also lead you to heavy penalties.
+Cultivation or transit will also lead to heavy penalties.